 South America’s Amazon Rainforest is home to 30% of the world’s plant and animal species, and is vital to the stability of Earth’s ecosystem.
 Since 1970, a swath the size of Texas has been eliminated between agricultural endeavors, urban development, and illegal logging.
 Furthermore, if the current rate of deforestation continues, it’s estimated that the Amazon will shrink by 40% over the next twenty years.
 There’s approximately 3,344,297 km² left, and dropping rapidly.

 8. Love Canal – 1978

-This may sound like a romantic fair ride, but I assure you it’s far more sinister.
+This may sound like a romantic fair ride, but I assure you, this was far more sinister.

-Throughout the 40’s and 50’s the site had been a common dumping ground for all manner of toxic waste, courtesy of the negligent Hooker Chemical Company.
-If that wasn’t bad enough on it’s own, Hooker Chemical covered up the heavily polluted canal with layers of soil and then sold the dumping site to the Niagara Falls School Board in 1953… for One Dollar!?
+Throughout the 40’s and 50’s the site had been a common dumping ground for all manner of toxic waste, thanks to the super negligent Hooker Chemical Company.
+If that wasn’t bad enough on it’s own, Hooker Chemical not only covered up this heavily polluted canal with layers of soil, but then in 1953, they sold the dumping site to the Niagara Falls School Board?! … for One Dollar!?